mran3/DailyPicker/README.md

-# DailyPicker
+# Daily Post Picker

-Example App that fetchs a JSON API with Alamofire.
+Example iOS App that fetchs a JSON API with Alamofire.

-*Uses*
+** Showcases **
--MVVM architecture.
+- MVVM architecture.
--SwiftUI and Swift 5 (Make sure you use XCode 11+ to open it).
+- SwiftUI and Swift 5 (Make sure you use XCode 11+ to open it).
--Navigation View.
+- Navigation View.
--Codable.
-—Combine.
+- Codable.
+— Combine.
+- Basic Core Data.